-We offer, coordinate, and highlight workshops and training on data analysis and statistics, computation and programming, software and other useful stuff.
+We offer, coordinate, and highlight workshops and training on data analysis and statistics, computation and software, as well as on Library resources and methods.
 Anyone in the UVA community may attend.
 It’s free!
-Feel free to email us recommendations for workshops you’d like to see: firstname.lastname@example.org.
+Feel free to email us recommendations for workshops you’d like to see: email@example.com.

 |Workshop Topic (Instructor)||Day||Time||Location|